ttscoff/bunch/bunch-files/commands/display.md

 > All options can be abbreviated to one letter, i.e. `alpha:90%` can be written as `a:90%`, `display:1` can be shortened to `d:1`.
 {:.tip}

 A display command that uses every option would look like the below.
-This command displays a text file as a desktop-level "visor" (full-width window at stuck to the top of the scrreen) on the second display with a light-on-dark color scheme and slight transparency.
+This command displays a text file as a desktop-level "visor" (full-width window at stuck to the top of the screen) on the second display with a light-on-dark color scheme and slight transparency.

 ```bunch
 (display myfile.txt display:1 100%x500 left,top #111111 #efefef alpha:97% level:desktop)